 And if you cause an accident,you could face steep fines.

-We've already seen some terrifying flying ice stories this year.
-In January, a large chunk of ice flew off a transport truck and slammed into a double-decker GO bus, smashing its windshield.
+We've already seen some terrifying flying ice stories in recent years.
+Last January, a large chunk of ice flew off a transport truck and slammed into a double-decker GO bus, smashing its windshield.

 Thankfully nobody was hurt.